 It would be such an accomplishment, I thought.
 Maybe it could happen!

 Of course, when tryouts came, my son did not make the varsity squad.
 He was picked for the junior varsity (JV) squad, which is typical for most underclassmen.

 Over the next two years as he played on the JV team, I watched him blossom as an athlete and a young man.
-Being on the JV team turned out to be a great fit for him and made me realize that while there’re many differences between varsity and junior varsity, the junior varsity team offers a lot of benefits for any young athlete.
+Being on the JV team turned out to be a great fit for him and made me realize that, while there’re many differences between varsity and junior varsity, the junior varsity team still offers a lot of benefits for any young athlete.

-Benefits of Junior Varsity
+JV vs Varsity: The Benefits of Junior Varsity

-Perhaps the greatest benefit to playing on the JV team was that my son was cut from the varsity team and did not quit.
+Perhaps the greatest benefit to playing on the Junior Varsity team was that my son was cut from the varsity team and did not quit.
 He learned to be resilient in the face of rejection.
 He joined the JV team, worked hard to master his skills, focused on his attitude, and aimed to make the varsity team in the future.

-He did not give up.
+Most importantly, he did not give up.

 2. Same size, same age